 The end of this monopoly can represent a chance for new challenges for developing new technologies in robotic surgery which could further reduce surgical trauma and improve surgical outcomes.

-At the same time, new molecular imaging technologies including image-fusion devices and image-augmented navigation have been developed and proposed for application in surgical field.
-During these procedures, preoperative CT or MRI scans can be arranged into 3D images and linked to sensors that track the position of surgical instrumentation, in real-time, relative to the elaborated images 2,3
+At the same time, new molecular imaging technologies, including image-fusion devices and image-augmented navigation, have been developed and proposed for application in the surgical field.
+During these procedures, preoperative CT or MRI scans can be arranged into 3D images and linked to sensors that track the position of surgical instrumentation, in real-time, relative to the elaborated images [2,3].

-In this way, it is possible to help the surgeon to identify anatomic and vascular structures by superimposing the formatted images on a video-assisted view of the operative field (i.e. during laparoscopic or robotic procedures), or by co-registering these images with other imaging modalities and fusing them into one augmented compound image, with the aim surgical accuracy.
+In this way, it is possible to help the surgeon to identify anatomic and vascular structures by superimposing the formatted images on a video-assisted view of the operative field (i.e. during laparoscopic or robotic procedures), or by co-registering these images with other imaging modalities and fusing them into one augmented compound image, with the aim of improving surgical accuracy [2].

 If in a recent past we have focused our research to reduce the surgical trauma for the patients, actually mostly efforts are addressed to improve surgical precision integrating robotic procedures with imaging technologies.

-This has been translated in development of threedimensional (3D) models derived from radiological images to help the surgeon to have a detailed preoperative understanding of the surgical anatomy of the patient, thus improving surgical precision and outcomes 4.
+This has been translated into the development of three-dimensional (3D) models derived from radiological images to help the surgeon to have a detailed preoperative understanding of the surgical anatomy of the patient, thus improving surgical precision and outcomes [4].

 In order to gain the best result, a multidisciplinary approach is fundamental, and this orchestra should include a strict collaboration between radiologists, urologists, and bioengineers.
-Once the 3D models have been elaborated, they can be printed and integrated in augmented reality procedures, thus helping the surgeon in surgical strategies by preoperative identification of anatomic anomalies and tumor characteristics.
-Furthermore, they can be used in surgical training and patient .
+Once the 3D models have been elaborated, they can be printed and integrated into augmented reality procedures, thus helping the surgeon in surgical strategies by preoperative identification of anatomic anomalies and tumor characteristics.
+Furthermore, they can also be used in surgical training and patient counseling.

-Finally, the 3D models and augmented reality could be integrated in robotic technologies improv surgical outcomes and reduce intraoperative complications.
+Finally, the 3D models and augmented reality could be integrated into robotic technologies to improve surgical outcomes and reduce intraoperative complications.

-As occurred in the therapy of oncologic diseases, new technologies have been proposed for the treatment of urologic benign diseases.
+As occurred in the therapy of oncologic diseases, new technologies have also been proposed for the treatment of urologic benign diseases.

-Some years ago, it could be considered imaginative the idea to treat benign prostate hyperplasia in an outpatient setting.
+Some years ago, it could be considered an imaginative the idea to treat benign prostate hyperplasia in an outpatient setting.

-The introduction of new surgical devices such as REZUM, UROLIFT, I-TIND prostatic artery embolization, has turned this idea into reality, reducing hospitalization, complications’ rate, convalescence and improving patients’ quality of life 5
+The introduction of new surgical devices such as REZUM, UROLIFT, I-TIND and prostatic artery embolization, has turned this idea into reality, reducing hospitalization, complications’ rate, convalescence and improving patients’ quality of life [5].

 The future is now and surgical technologies are growing more and more towards micro-invasive and precision surgery to maximize sparing surgery in respect of the quality of life of the patient.